1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Usually the heater blocks are made of aluminum, but you can also get them made of plated copper (which I personally use and highly recommend) as shown in the following picture. <br> ![V5 plated copper](../assets/images/head_heaterblock-v5-copper_web.jpg)

     There are also ceramic heater blocks on the market which come with M6 threads - those ones can be used as well.
-However, as they come with an inbuilt heating element (24V, 55W) and an inbuilt thermistor (100k, most likely a "Generous 3950" type) and usually cables which aren't long enough for these printers and lack the belonging plugs as well, further tinkering is necessary to get these ones installed.
+However, as they come with an inbuilt heating element (24V, 55W) and an inbuilt thermistor (100k, most likely a "Generous 3950" type) and usually wires which aren't long enough for these printers and lack the belonging plugs as well, further tinkering is necessary to get these ones installed.

     Remember to do a PID tuning for the extruder every time you changed parts at your hotend.